Healthy bodies come in many shapes and sizes!

 Current guidelines recommend at least 150 minutes of moderate-intensity exercise per week, including two resistance training days.10 After all, all the crunches in the world won’t help if you don’t eat healthily and exercise regularly!

 Just getting started?
-Check out our Beginner’s Guide to Exercise for fun (and simple) ways to add more movement to your day.
+Check out our Beginner’s Guide to Exercise for fun (and simple) ways to add more movement to your day and help reduce fat around your middle.

 Photo by m-imagephotography on iStock